 Our reviewers evaluate products and services based on unbiased research.
 Top Consumer Reviews may earn money when you click on a link.
 Learn more about our process.

 You're right if you suspect that the answer to that question is "not necessarily at the dealership".
 You might initially be lured in by a dealership's attractive 0% financing offers - but unless you've got extremely good credit, you're not going to qualify.
 And, in the excitement of getting your new (or new-to-you) car, you could wind up with interest rates on your car loan that are even higher than what you'd get elsewhere.

 Savvy consumers know that the best way to get truly competitive rates on auto loans is by comparison shopping with online lenders.
 Even if you're just starting the research process, it only takes a few minutes to find out how much you're qualified to borrow and with what loan terms.
 With that information in hand, perhaps with a preapproval letter too, you'll be much more confident walking into the dealership and negotiating the best possible deal on the car itself.

 Upstart believes that a credit score isn't the only factor to consider when giving you an auto loan.
-Their approval process looks not just at your credit history but also at your educational background, employment history and potential future earnings to determine a more thorough financial portrait - making it more likely that you'll be approved.
-Upstart loans typically fund within a day, and happy customers praise this service for being easy and affordable.
+They employ a sophisticated artificial intelligence process that looks beyond just your credit history to determine a more thorough financial portrait - making it more likely that you'll be approved for your loan.
+Upstart loans typically fund very quickly, and happy customers praise this service for being easy and affordable.
 Upstart earns our highest recommendation for auto loans.

 LendingTree offers personal loans ranging from $1,000 to $50,000 that can be used to buy your next car.
 Their free-to-use service matches you with a variety of lenders who compete for your business.
 Although LendingTree may have limited auto loans for those with credit scores lower than 640, clients rave about the experience they had when getting financing here.